issactoast/theissacleedotcom/content/en/courses/bebilingual/_index.md

 ## R vs. Python

-We know the two languages are dominant in the markets for data scientist.
-If we are able to use these two languages fluently, it will be awesome assets for our future.
-Sometimes, studying multiple languages at the same time help you to have a better understading each languages.
+We know the two languages are dominant in the markets for data scientists.
+If we can use these two languages fluently, it will be an excellent asset for our future.
+Sometimes, studying multiple languages at the same time helps you to have a better understanding of each language.
 This course designed by me for those who want to speak in both R and Python.